alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

 ### Adding new DSG RDS Server to the SHM NPS server

 - Connect to the **SHM NPS** server via Remote Desktop client over the SHM VPN connection.

-- Login with domain user `<dsg-domain>\atiadmin` and the **SHM DC** admin password from the SHM KeyVault (all SHM Windows servers use the same admin credentials)
+- Login with domain user `<shm-domain>\atiadmin` and the **SHM DC** admin password from the SHM KeyVault (all SHM Windows servers use the same admin credentials)

 - In "Server Manager", select `Tools -> Network Policy Server`